 Notice is given that the Department will hold (a) public hearing(s) regarding the approval of the required plan(s) at 6:00 PM on the following date(s) and at the following location(s):

 Once you have determined that you are a CAFO or a MAFO, you must submit to MDE a NOI Form.
-CAFOs and MAFOs are also required to submit a comprehensive nutrient management plan (CNMP) that is developed in accordance with the USDA-Natural Resources Conservation Service (NRCS) technical standards OR a combination of a nutrient management plan (NMP) that is developed in accordance with the Maryland Department of Agriculture technical standards and your soil conservation and water quality plan (conservation plan).
+CAFOs and MAFOs are also required to submit a comprehensive nutrient management plan (CNMP) that is developed in accordance with the USDA-Natural Resources Conservation Service (NRCS) technical standards.
 The required plan(s) must comply with the requirements in COMAR 26.08.04.09N(3)(b) and federal regulations in 40 CFR 122.42(e).
 DO NOT WAIT UNTIL YOU GET YOUR REQUIRED PLAN(S) TO SEND IN YOUR NOI if you are required to have permit coverage.
 To apply for assistance in obtaining a CNMP, contact your local NRCS office.
 Assistance with NMPs or Conservation Plans can be obtained from your district office.

-In order to obtain coverage under the GD Permit, if you are a corporation, you must be registered and in good standing with the Maryland Department of Assessments and Taxation (SDAT).
+If you are a corporation, in order to obtain coverage under the GD Permit, you must be registered and in good standing with the Maryland Department of Assessments and Taxation (SDAT).
 The business or entity’s information provided in the NOI must match the information in the SDAT register.

 When to Submit a NOI and Required Plan to the Department:

 Maryland Department of the EnvironmentLand and Materials Administration1800 Washington Blvd., Suite 610Baltimore, MD 21230-1719

 Guidance in the Determination of AFO No-Land/Land Status: